Learn about tea

 - Chai vs Masala Chai: What's the Actual Difference?In India, 'chai' means any tea.
 In the West, 'chai' almost always means masala chai — spiced, milky, sweet.
 Here's what's actually different.

-- Cinnamon: Cassia vs Ceylon, Blood Sugar Evidence, and How to Use ItCinnamon is more than a warming spice — trials link it to modest blood-sugar effects.
-Here’s the cassia vs Ceylon difference, the evidence, and the coumarin caveat.
+- Cinnamon: Cassia vs Ceylon and the Blood-Sugar EvidenceCinnamon is more than a warming spice — small trials have studied its effect on fasting glucose.
+Plus cassia vs Ceylon and the coumarin caveat.

-- Collagen for Hair and Nails: Strong Evidence vs Wishful ThinkingA randomized trial shows collagen peptides improve nail growth and reduce brittleness.
-Hair evidence is far weaker.
-Here’s what’s actually supported and what isn’t.
+- Collagen for Hair and Nails: Evidence vs Wishful ThinkingA randomized trial reported faster nail growth with collagen peptides; hair evidence is far weaker.
+Here's what's supported and what isn't.

-- Collagen for Skin: What the Research Actually ShowsRandomized trials and a meta-analysis report that oral collagen peptides improve skin hydration and elasticity over about 8 weeks.
-Here’s the evidence, the realistic effect size, and what collagen can’t do.
+- Collagen for Skin: What the Research Actually ShowsTrials and a meta-analysis report greater skin hydration and elasticity with oral collagen over ~8 weeks.
+The realistic effect — and what it can't do.

-- Collagen Tea vs Bone Broth: Which Gives You More Collagen?Bone broth is marketed as a collagen source, but research finds its collagen-precursor content is low and unreliable compared with standardized collagen peptides.
-Here’s the comparison.
+- Collagen Tea vs Bone Broth: Which Gives You More Collagen?Bone broth is marketed as a collagen source, but its collagen content is low and unreliable next to standardized peptides.
+Here's the comparison.

 - Collagen Tea vs Collagen Powder: Which Is Better?Collagen tea and collagen powder use the same absorbable peptides — the real differences are dose control, convenience, and taste.
 Here’s how to choose.

 - Does Hot Water Destroy Collagen?
-The Tea and Coffee Question, AnsweredNo — collagen peptides are already hydrolyzed, so brewing-temperature water dissolves them rather than destroying them.
-Here’s the science behind adding collagen to hot tea or coffee.
+The Tea & Coffee AnswerNo — collagen peptides are already hydrolyzed, so hot water dissolves them rather than destroying them.
+The science of collagen in hot tea or coffee.

 - Does Matcha Help with Weight Loss?
-What the Science Actually ShowsMatcha contains catechins and caffeine that may modestly support fat oxidation.
-Here's what the studies show — and what they don't.
+What Science ShowsMatcha contains catechins and caffeine.
+Here's what fat-oxidation studies show — and what they don't.

-- How to Brew Oolong Tea: Gongfu and Western MethodsStep-by-step guide to brewing oolong tea using both gongfu (multiple short steeps) and Western (single long steep) methods.
-Includes water temperature and leaf ratios for light and dark oolongs.
+- How to Brew Oolong Tea: Gongfu and Western MethodsStep-by-step guide to brewing oolong with both gongfu and Western methods — including water temperature and leaf ratios for light and dark oolongs.

 - Is Collagen Tea Safe?
-A Guide by GroupCollagen peptides are generally well tolerated.
-For collagen tea, the main safety question is caffeine from the tea base.
-Here’s what adults, women, pregnant and breastfeeding people, children, and older adults should know.
+A Guide by GroupCollagen peptides are generally well tolerated; for collagen tea, the main safety question is caffeine from the tea base.
+What each group should know.

 - Is Tea Keto and Paleo Friendly?Plain tea is essentially zero-carb and unprocessed, so it fits both keto and paleo.
 The catch is what you add.
 Here’s how to keep your cup compliant.

 - Masala Chai Recipe: Authentic Indian Tea, Step by StepHow to make real masala chai at home — whole spices, fresh-bloomed, finished in milk.
-The Ayurvedic ritual our family has been making since 1935, in twelve minutes.
+The ritual our family has made since 1935, in twelve minutes.

 - Matcha vs Green Tea: What's the Real Difference?Matcha and green tea come from the same plant but are processed and consumed differently.
 Compare caffeine, antioxidants, flavor, and when to drink each.

-- Oolong Tea Benefits: Metabolism, Heart, and BrainOolong sits between green and black tea — and its unique compound profile delivers benefits neither offers alone.
-Here's what the research actually shows.
+- Oolong Tea Benefits: Metabolism, Heart, and BrainOolong sits between green and black tea — and its unique compound profile has a chemistry neither green nor black tea matches.
+Here's what the research shows.

-- Polyphenols: The Plant Compounds in Tea, Spices, and BerriesPolyphenols are plant compounds — abundant in tea, cocoa, berries, and spices — studied for antioxidant and cardiometabolic effects.
-Here’s what the research shows and where they’re found.
+- Polyphenols: The Plant Compounds in Tea, Spices, and BerriesPolyphenols are plant compounds in tea, cocoa, berries, and spices, studied for antioxidant and cardiometabolic effects.
+What the research shows.

 - The Best Collagen Drink for Busy MorningsIf you struggle to take collagen consistently, the format that fits your morning wins.
-Here’s how collagen tea compares to powders and coffee add-ins for a fast routine.
+Here's how tea, powders, and coffee add-ins compare.

-- The Best Collagen Tea: Formats Ranked for Daily ConsistencyCollagen tea, powder, coffee add-ins, or bone broth — which collagen format is easiest to stick with?
-Here is how they compare on effort, dose, and daily consistency.
+- The Best Collagen Tea: Formats Ranked for Daily ConsistencyCollagen tea, powder, coffee add-ins, or bone broth — which is easiest to stick with?
+How they compare on effort, dose, and consistency.

 - The Best Immunity Tea, by the Research (Not the Marketing)"Immunity tea" is a marketing category, not a promise.
-Here's what research actually describes about turmeric, amla, adaptogens, and black-tea polyphenols — and how to choose.
+Here's what research describes about turmeric, amla, adaptogens, and tea polyphenols.

 - The Best Tea to Replace CoffeeSwitching from coffee to tea?
-The best replacement keeps enough caffeine and a satisfying ritual.
-Here is how black, matcha, oolong, and green tea compare for coffee drinkers.
+The best swap keeps enough caffeine and the ritual.
+How black, matcha, oolong, and green tea compare.

-- The Gut–Skin Axis: How Your Gut May Affect Your SkinThe gut–skin axis is the two-way link between your gut microbiome and your skin.
-Here’s what the emerging research shows, where it’s solid, and where it’s still speculative.
+- The Gut–Skin Axis: How Your Gut May Affect Your SkinThe gut-skin axis is the two-way link between gut microbiome and skin.
+What the emerging research shows — where it's solid and where it's speculative.

-- Turmeric and Curcumin: Anti-Inflammatory Evidence and the Bioavailability ProblemCurcumin, turmeric’s active compound, has real anti-inflammatory and osteoarthritis evidence — but is poorly absorbed on its own.
-Here’s the science and the black-pepper fix.
+- Turmeric & Curcumin: The Evidence and Absorption ProblemCurcumin, turmeric's active compound, is studied for inflammatory markers and osteoarthritis — but is poorly absorbed alone.
+The science and pepper fix.

 ®